siddharthmaredu/siddharthmaredu.github.io/_posts/2020-02-28-sample-markdown.md

 <div class="content-wrapper">
   <img src="https://github.com/siddharthmaredu/siddharthmaredu.github.io/raw/master/assets/img/kaggle competition .png" alt="Kaggle Competition Image">
   <div class="text">
-    <h3>Kaggle Competition</h3>
+    <h3><strong>Kaggle Competition!</strong></h3>
-    <p>Participated in Kaggle Competition against other teams with different markets to see which team landed the most AUC score compared against the actual high booking data.
-Ranked in 4th position with an AUC of 0.82897.</p>
+    <p>Participated in Kaggle Competition against other teams with different markets to see which team landed the most AUC score compared against the actual high booking data.</p>
+    <p>Ranked in 4th position (Team Triumph) in a team of 8 members with an AUC of 0.82897 demonstrating our ability to predict high bookings with a significant accuracy.</p>
   </div>
 </div>